brshallo/r4ds_solutions/docs/10-tibbles.md

 *2. Compare and contrast the following operations on a data.frame and equivalent tibble.
 What is different?
 Why might the default data frame behaviours cause you frustration?*

-Dataframes can't do list-cols.
-Never changes type of input e.g. from strings to factors, never changes names of variables, never creates row names.
-Also, you can do list-cols with tibbles.
+* Tibbles never change type of input e.g. from strings to factors
+* Tibbles never change names of variables, never creates row names
+* Tibbles print in a more concise and readable format
+    * This difference is made more stark if working with list-columns

 *3. If you have the name of a variable stored in an object, e.g. var <- "mpg", how can you extract the reference variable from a tibble?*